csiro-fair/marimba/docs/pipeline.md

 #### Marimba Logging

-We recommend including comprehensive logging statements within your Marimba Pipeline for all significant operations, utilizing the Marimba logging system (`self.logger.<debug|info|warning|error|critical>`).
+We recommend including comprehensive logging statements within your Marimba Pipelines for all significant operations, utilizing the Marimba logging system (`self.logger.<debug|info|warning|error|critical>`).
 Marimba is designed to capture and manage all logs from this system, ensuring that packaged datasets include a complete provenance record of all operations performed on the raw data.
 This documentation not only aids in debugging but also enhances the transparency